XavierBerger/RPi-Monitor/docs/source/22_extraction.rst

 Include
 -------
-Specific ``include`` keyword is available to add a file to the list of configuration files to be loaded.
+``include`` keyword is available to add a file to the list of configuration files to be loaded.

 include=<full path to configuration file>
   ``<full path to configuration file>`` is the full path to the configuration file to add at the end of the list of configuration files to be loaded.

 .. hint:: The initial order of information displayed in status page depends on the
           order of file inclusion.